Diagonal Linear Networks and the Lasso Regularization Path: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Loucas Pillaud-Vivien for numerous stimulating discussions and for providing valuable insights that have improved the development of this work.
+The author is grateful to Loucas Pillaud-Vivien for numerous stimulating discussions and for providing valuable insights that have improved the development of this work, and to Florent Krzakala for helpful comments.
 The author also acknowledges support from the ANR and the Ministère de l’Enseignement Supérieur et de la Recherche.